wercker/triage/README.rst

 What you'll see is a list of all the open issues (currently sorted by modified),you can scroll through them and note the menu options.
 If, for example, you hit
 "m" then scroll through them you can hit "1" to mark the ones for this milestone, "2" for the next and so on

 Surely full of bugs, most of them might not kill you.
+Pretty much panics on anything that goes wrong with hopes that you'll figure out what's going on and file a patch ;)

 Some Useful Setup Helpers